project-akri/akri-docs/docs/development/building.md

 The Akri core components are the containers that provide Akri's functionality.
 They include the agent, the controller, the webhook and the discovery handlers.
 All of these are written in Rust.

-The samples containers are a set of brokers and applications written either in .NET, python or Rust that are used in this documentation examples.
+The samples containers are a set of brokers and applications that can be written in any language, such as .NET, python or Rust.
+They are used in documentation examples, quickstarts, and demos.

 All components are built with a `make` command.
 These are the supporting Makefiles: